Trojang-Snipers/.github/profile/README.md

 This Hypixel tracker is open source it will be able to be used as a terminal app and a discord bot.

 ## Trojang Client
 This Client is for the Trojangs sniping group i am aiming for it to havs a lot of bypasses i also want to maks a /snipe ign command to join the targets lobby.
+Sadly, this will not be open source

+## Trojang Discord Bot
+This discord bot will have essntial sniping commands you will be able to add it to your server (This will be open source)

 ## Hypixel Guild
 Trusted members will be able to join the guild TROJANGS